Click below to speak to a Diamond Consultant or customer service.1 888-658-6372 1 888-658-6372

 Cut grade should be a primary consideration when evaluating a diamond.
 Only when comparing two diamonds of identical Cut grade should the individual components of Cut (such as girdle width, symmetry, polish, depth%, table %, and culet size) be used as further refinements or tie breakers.

-Even though retailers use common terms to describe Cut (such as Excellent, Very Good, Fair, Poor) the terms are not uniformly defined or applied.
+Even though retailers, including Lumera, use common terms to describe Cut (such as Excellent, Very Good, Fair, Poor) the terms are not uniformly defined or applied.
 In fact, a diamond seller may assign any cut grade they choose, based on any set of factors they wish.
 One retailer will use terms such as "Signature Ideal", "Ideal", and "Excellent"; while another uses "Ideal" to describe all three, and another uses "Excellent" for all.
 Be cautious when comparing cut grades from different sources, as they are most likely inconsistent.

 To avoid confusion or misrepresentation of any diamond, Lumera uses the same cut grades as employed by GIA, and does not engage in "cut inflation" by creating other grades ("signature", "super ideal", etc.).